 How To Apply Online

 The BC Arts Council is now using an online Grant Management System.
 Before registering, please read through following.

 Using the online system is a three-step process.
-By following these steps, you’ll be apply to:
+By following these steps, you’ll be able to:

 - create a profile;